 A Commitment to the Future of Jersey Shore Steel

-Today, Jersey Shore Steel is owned and operated by Jack and Peter Schultz, the third generation of Schultzes to run the family business.
+Today, Jersey Shore Steel continues to be owned and operated by the Schultz family.
+David Schultz, President and CEO, is the fourth generation of Schultzes to run the family business.
 The company has come a long way since our first-year production numbers, and today our modern updated mill has an annual capacity of 170,000 tons.
-Our past and future success will continue to be a result of three generations of hands-on ownership coupled with a dedicated workforce, and we look forward to continued expansion as we meet the needs of new customers around the world.
+Our past and future success will continue to be a result of four generations of hands-on ownership coupled with a dedicated workforce, and we look forward to continued expansion as we meet the needs of new customers around the world.
 To learn more about Jersey Shore Steel, email us us today or call 800-833-0277 or +1 (570) 753-3000.